 I have begun to hate people very suddenly many times in my life.
 I do not usually tell them my feelings have changed.
 This is how it happened with him, and to tell it I need to go back to near the start of our relationship.

 In the summer of 1990 I went to see my mother in Portugal, left her in order to travel to Morocco, got stuck in Tangier for three days because I missed the ferry, and went to visit Paul Bowles, who in those days was a celebrity author.
-On an idle autumn day in London, I told someone about the experience and that person suggested I write my visit to Bowles up.
-I did this immediately, got the usual editorial say-so from Mark at one of our Saturday lunchtime meetings. and sent the piece to The Guardian on a Monday.
+On an idle autumn day in London, I told someone about the experience and that person suggested I write up my visit to Bowles.
+I did this immediately, got the usual editorial say-so from Mark at one of our Saturday lunchtime meetings, and sent the piece to The Guardian on a Monday.
 On the Wednesday, Mark was with me at my flat and we decided not to go to the meeting of PEN which was taking place that evening.
 Then the Guardian phoned.
 They had accepted the piece.
-I was later to discover that only about one in a thousand articles sent to them on spec was accepted.I said at the beginning of this post that things inevitably go wrong.
+I was later to discover that only about one in a thousand articles sent to them on spec was accepted.I said at the beginning of this post that life inevitably goes wrong.
 This certainly seems to have been true of what triumphs I have had in my life.
 The Paul Bowles piece was published by The Guardian on 1st January 1991.
 This should have been a wonderful omen, to get my first piece printed by a national newspaper on the first day of the decade.
 But I was alone when the triumph came.
 My mother was staying with me for a while, having come over from Portugal, but she had gone to see a female friend from East London to whom I had taken a dislike.
 Mark and everyone else were engaged elsewhere.
 And I had failed to insist to The Guardian that my writing name was C.A.R.
 Hills and they had printed the piece under the name of Charles Hills.
 I was to get two other pieces published by the Guardian, had trouble with the second of them, and have never again written for that paper.
 There were also three pieces in the Telegraph, then never again.
 Never has my relationship with any outlet proved permanent.